KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/dionysus/index.rst

 Dionysus’ sacred animals were the panther, leopard, and tiger.
 His sacred plants were the grapevine, ivy, and pine trees.

-Dionysus was born to `Zeus`_ and Semele, princess of Thebes.
-Semele, influenced by a jealous `Hera`_, asked Zeus to show her his full form but she died upon seeing him like that.
+Dionysus was born to Zeus and Semele, princess of Thebes.
+Semele, influenced by a jealous Hera, asked Zeus to show her his full form but she died upon seeing him like that.
 Zeus rescued the unborn Dionysus and *sewed him into his* *leg*, where he stayed until he was born.
 Because Dionysus was born from Zeus, he was immortal despite having one mortal parent.
 He is the *only* Olympian to have a mortal parent.
 After he was born, he was raised by his Aunt Ino for a while, but she and her husband were cursed by Hera and killed themselves and their children.
-.. _Zeus: zeus/index.html
-.. _Hera: hera/index.html

 Hera then cursed Dionysus himself into madness.
 He wandered around in madness for years, teaching people how to make wine.
 Once, he was captured by